 You have three basic offerings to choose from: original Medicare, original Medicare paired with a Medicare Supplement, or a Medicare Advantage Plan.
 If you opt for the Medicare Advantage route, you will often have between 30-60 different plans from which to choose.
 In addition, you also need a Prescription Drug Plan if you choose original Medicare or original Medicare plus a supplement.

-For these reasons, working with a licensed Medicare Insurance Broker is the only option that makes sense.
+For these reasons, working with a licensed health insurance broker who specializes in Medicare is the only option that makes sense.
 Every year we undergo rigorous testing and training from the federal government and the carriers we represent, as well as taking continuing education classes.
-This training helps us become highly skilled at helping YOU find the perfect option for your situation.
-In addition, because we are brokers, we have multiple companies and a multitude of plans to offer you.
+This training helps us become highly skilled at helping YOU select the right op:on for your situation.

 Whether new to Medicare and making a first-time decision or a seasoned Medicare client who doesn’t have an agent, we are here to guide you.
-We don’t stop until you are satisfied that we have picked the right plan that matches all your specific needs.
+We don’t stop until you are satisfied that we have chosen the right plan that matches your specific needs.

 Medicare Advantage